 - General Ventilation — In some cases a lab may not require a fume hood or SLEVS.
 General exhaust ventilation not associated with specific equipment may then be required to maintain a minimum air change rate in the lab.
 Areas that contain compressed or liquefied gases may also require general exhaust.

-If your fume hood monitor alarm sounds or you feel that the exhaust ventilation is not functioning correctly, you need to take immediate action.
-Shut off any experiments or processes in the hood, post a “do not use” sign.
+If your fume hood monitor alarm sounds or you feel that the exhaust ventilation is not working correctly, you need to take immediate action.
+Shut off any experiments or processes in the hood and post a "DO NOT USE" sign.
 Both the EHS Office and Facilities department will respond as quickly as possible to any problems involving laboratory ventilation.
-If submitting a work order online, be sure to cc: firstname.lastname@example.org and mark the work order “URGENT.”
-An alternative method to report an urgent problem to Facilities is by calling FIXIT (3-4948) which is monitored 24/7.
-If you have questions about whether your monitor is operating correctly or more general questions regarding the safe operation of your fume hood, please contact the EHS Office at (617) 452-3477 (2-EHSS).

 Because they move conditioned air out of the lab continuously, fume hoods are highly energy-intensive.
-An older constant volume fume hood in US climates can use more than 3 times as much energy annually as a single family home.
-This type of hood fume hood, with a sash opening six feet wide and two to three feet high, can circulate more than a 1000 cubic feet of air (cfm) through the sash opening at a face velocity about 100 feet per minute (fpm).
-The energy to filter, move, cool or heat, and in some cases clean this air is one of the largest demands in most lab facilities.
+An older fume hood in an MIT lab can use more than 3 times as much energy annually as a single family home.
+The energy to filter, move, cool and heat air is one of the largest energy demands in most lab facilities.